-Kelsey Langdale, Marketing & Events
+Kelsey Langdale, Director of Marketing & Strategy

 PackH2O is Kelsey's first startup experience.
 With a marketing and environmental background, she hopes to learn more about the world of philanthropy.
 Kelsey spent six years in project management and marketing for venture capital firm NCT Ventures.
 During that time, she also interned with DoMedia, an online site which connects media buyers and sellers.

 PackH2O is looking for passionate movers & shakers just like you!
 You could be a donor, an ambassador, a partner or even a part of our team.
 No matter who you are, you make it happen.
 That's why you are so important!